FAQ

 Also see: Campsites

-The walk officially begins and ends at the Visitor Information Centre on Lee Breakwater Road, however it is possible to start and exit at many access points (refer to map).
+The walk officially begins and ends at the Visitor Information Centre on Lee Breakwater Road, Portland, however it is possible to start and exit at many access points (refer to map).
 The walk completes a loop, and can be done in either direction; however anti-clockwise is the recommended direction (particularly for Discovery Bay).

 Yes, at road crossings and some camping spots.